Best Things to do in Dubai in Summer

 Relax at the Pool

 The good thing about summer in Dubai is… the prices for accommodations drop.
 As you might be aware, Dubai´s hotel prices are extremely expensive.
 Seriously, this is not fun.
-But summertime means less people and way cheaper rates.
+But summertime means fewer people and way cheaper rates.

 So, you can book a place with a great pool (or better yet, with many great pools) and spend your days by the water.

 Ask the service people to bring all available umbrellas to your lounge so you are protected from the sun and then just enjoy a day at the pool.
+Here is my full Dubai accommodation guide with the best areas to stay in Dubai.

 Do a Speedboat Tour